Laserfiche/lf-sample-javascript-script-rules/README.md

 - In all the smaple packages, we are using ***rollup*** to bundle all the code (include internal and external dependencies) into a single file.
 This is not required, but it makes it easier to deploy the code to the remote agent.
 - You can also ***copy the folder*** of source code pacakge into remote agent and mannually install the dependencies using `npm install` command.
-- Remote agent only cares the target script file, and the it's the deployment step to make sure the target script is executable for the remote agent invocation environment.
+- Remote agent only cares the target script file, and it expects the deployment step to ensure the target script is executable for the during invocation time.